zxlprogram/UnityLessonsProject/readme.md

 ### Team Contributions

-* **hsifeng**: Built the basic project architecture, imported the knife model, and cleaned up project folders
+* **hsifeng**: Built the basic project architecture, imported the knife model, and cleaned up project folders;built the game menu and level select architecture.
 * **zxlprogram**: Researched open-source slicing implementations, studied how EZ-Slice works, and implemented the libra (balance scale)
 * **yccct14**: Built the PvP game rules, imported two player models, added UI labels, and rewrote `Splitter.cs` to fit the project
 * Other members participated in integration and testing